JimothyScript/the-best-game-in-the-world/README.md

 __PAUSE__: Accessible when the simulation is running to freeze it.
 You are able to toggle between _PAUSE_ and _RESUME_.

 __RESUME__: Accessible after the simulation has been paused.
-It will continue from where the game left off.
+It will continue from where it left off.

-__RESET__: Accessible after the simulation has started to clear the board of any populated cells.
+__RESET__: Accessible after the simulation has started.
+This will clear the board of any populated cells.

-__COMPARE__: Accessible only after the simulation has been paused and will display the previous turn in order to check the integrity of the rule set.
+__COMPARE__: Accessible only after the simulation has been paused and the board will display the previous turn in order to check the pattern and integrity of the rule set.

 ## _Main Algorithm for the Simulation Rule Set:_